czlee/news-screenshots/index.md

 ![Screenshots at 2018-08-22 02:15](output/stitched-2018-08-22-02-15.png)

-The group above deserves a little more commentary.
+The two groups above deserve a little more commentary.
 The alleged murderer of Mollie Tibbetts, who is an undocumented immigrant, was arrested on the same day that Michael Cohen pleaded guilty to a range of election-related offenses.
-You can see which stories outlets prioritized above.
+You can see which stories outlets prioritized above (the above two are basically from the same day).
 While CNN and WaPo covered the case, it wasn't a major story on either at the time.
 But on September 1, a bit more than a week later, Tibbetts' father had a column published in the Des Moines Register, asking politicians not to politicize her death to advance views that she believed were racist.
 [CNN](https://www.cnn.com/2018/09/02/us/mollie-tibbetts-father-op-ed/index.html)
 and
 [WaPo](https://www.washingtonpost.com/nation/2018/09/02/mollie-tibbettss-dad-dont-use-her-death-push-views-she-believed-were-profoundly-racist/?utm_term=.192f696df2da)